funkypenguin/feeling-responsive/_posts/tutorial/2008-07-25-how-to-generate-logs-from-your-jabberd2-server-using-bandersnatch.md

 ### router-users.xml

 This file is where the router gets its component and secret information from for component authentication.
-We want to tell it about a component called &#8220;bandersnatch&#8221;, whose secret is also &#8220;bandersnatch&#8221;&#8230;
+We want to tell it about a component called "bandersnatch", whose secret is also "bandersnatch"...

 Add the following lines: